mhanyc/codingmental/content/articles/deconstructing-accessibility.md

 With openness and sustainability come interesting challenges such as responsiveness and improving the sites' accessibility.
 We have committed ourselves to good faith effort in striving for comparable compliance to [Section 508 Accessibility Program](https://www.section508.gov/), and in making sure that both sites perform well on all devices including assistive technologies.

 Both MATCH and PASS have the same code base, architecture, and user interface.
-This it what Pagetree-MATCH (and Pagetree-PASS) looks like:
+This is what Pagetree-MATCH (and Pagetree-PASS) looks like:

 {{< figure src="/img/assets/match-screenshot.jpg" class="text-center" alt="A screenshot of Pagetree-MATCH web page." >}}

 The UI is relatively straightforward.
-Each content page has a standard banner and footer, a chapter navigation (`sidenav`) on the left, and a main content body that occupies the bulk of the page.
+Each content page has a standard banner and footer, a chapter navigation on the left (`sidenav`), and a main content body that occupies the bulk of the page.
 Below is a simplified wireframe to encapsulate the layout.

 {{< figure src="/img/assets/match-layout.jpg" class="text-center" alt="A simplified wireframe to encapsulate the page layout." >}}